The DSTREAM-ST unit

 Included with DSTREAM-ST are:

-Texas Instruments 14-way adapter - Used in conjunction with the Arm JTAG 20 cable, provides debug access to any target with a TI JTAG 14 header.
+- Texas Instruments 14-way adapter - Used along with the Arm JTAG 20 cable, provides debug access to any target with a TI JTAG 14 header.

-MICTOR adapter - Used in conjunction with the Arm JTAG 20 and CoreSight 20 cables, this adapter provides debug and trace access to any target with a MICTOR socket.
+MICTOR adapter - Used along with the Arm JTAG 20 and CoreSight 20 cables, this adapter provides debug and trace access to any target with a MICTOR socket.

 - Optional adapters